ExpediaDotCom/haystack-pipes/secret-detector/README.md

 that provides an HTTP endpoint, used for health checks.
 5. [Unit tests](https://github.com/ExpediaDotCom/haystack-pipes/tree/master/secret-detector/src/test/java/com/expedia/www/haystack/pipes/secretDetector)

-Various classes from the [commons](https://github.com/ExpediaDotCom/haystack-pipes/tree/master/commons) package are also used.
+Various classes from the [pipes-commons](https://github.com/ExpediaDotCom/haystack-pipes/tree/master/commons) package are also used.
+Finders from the open source [chlorine-finder](https://github.com/dataApps/chlorine-finder) package detect secrets, along with "custom finders" provided by Haystack.
+Some of this code has been migrated to the [haystack-commons](https://github.com/ExpediaDotCom/haystack-commons) package so that it can be used by other services.